 Contingency of risk

 The organization may decide not to take any action before the risk occurs, but instead to plan an action to be taken once the risk occurs, or if it becomes more certain that the risk will occur.
 For example, it is very difficult to think of many practical ways of eliminating the possibility of key staff becoming ill at a critical point in the project.
 Contingency planning might identify staff who could cover the role of a staff member made unavailable in such circumstances.
-This action differs from other actions as generally it only incurs costs if the risk materialises.
-As with all actions, there will be costs associated with managing the risk (see Section 7.5).
+This action differs from other actions as generally it only incurs costs if the risk materializes.
+As with all auctions, there will be costs associated with managing the risk (see Section 7.5).
 There may also be costs associated with creating the conditions that would allow the contingency action to take place, as is the case when back-ups of files have to be taken to allow the contingency action of restoring files if they are corrupted.